Software-get/Tableau/README.md

 **2.** After clicking the button, you’ll see the download start in the top-right corner of your browser.

-**3.** Once the download is complete, open the file to install Paint.NET on your computer.
+**3.** Once the download is complete, open the file to install Tableau on your computer.

 **4.** Once installed, you will be able to edit your images with ease!